 Frank J. Fanzilli, Jr. has served as a director of our company since July 2002.
 Mr. Fanzilli was previously a Managing Director and the Global Chief Information Officer of Credit Suisse First Boston, where he worked from 1985 until his retirement in 2002.
 Prior to joining Credit Suisse, Mr. Fanzilli was an engineer with IBM, where he managed systems engineering and software development for Fortune 50 accounts.
-Mr. Fanzilli has served on the boards of a number of notable companies in the software industry, including PeopleSoft, nLayers, Avaya and InterWoven.
-At InterWoven, Mr. Fanzilli served at various times as chairman of the board, chairman of its strategy committee and as a member of its compensation, nominating and governance committee and audit committee.
-In addition to CommVault, Mr. Fanzilli currently serves on the boards of directors of Calypso Technology, Inc., Correlix, Asset Control Systems, Inc. and GFI Group.
+Mr. Fanzilli has served on the boards of a number of notable companies in the software industry, including PeopleSoft, nLayers, Avaya and InterWoven, where he served as chairman of the board and chairman of its strategy committee.
+Mr. Fanzilli has also been a member of the compensation, nominating and governance committee and audit committee on several public and private company boards.
+In addition to CommVault, Mr. Fanzilli currently serves on the boards of directors of Calypso Technology, Inc., Asset Control Systems, Inc. and GFI Group.
 He obtained his bachelor's degree in management, cum laude, from Fairfield University and his master's in business administration, with distinction, from New York University.

 Mr. Fanzilli has extensive experience in information technology, both as from the perspective of a corporate user of information technology and as a systems engineer and software developer.
 He has served in executive operational positions at large financial and technology companies, which has provided him with experience and knowledge in information technology.
-Mr. Fanzilli's insights in this core area of CommVault's business is very useful to the Board.
-Mr. Fanzilli also contributes a customer perspective to the Board.
+Mr. Fanzilli's insights in this core area of CommVault's business is very useful to the Board, and Mr. Fanzilli also contributes a customer perspective to the Board.
 In addition, Mr. Fanzilli has held various public company directorships and brings that experience to the Board.

 Daniel Pulver has served as a director of our company since October 1999 and is chairman of our Nominations and Governance Committee.
 Mr. Pulver is a founder and managing member of Pulver Capital Management.
 Mr. Pulver served as a director at Credit Suisse First Boston LLC from November 2000, when Credit Suisse First Boston LLC (now Credit Suisse Securities (USA) LLC) merged with Donaldson, Lufkin & Jenrette, until April 2005.
 Mr. Pulver obtained his bachelor's degree from Stanford University and his master's in business administration from Harvard Business School.
-Mr. Pulver also serves on the board of directors of Data Center Infrastructure Holdings, Endstream Communications and the NeuroMatrix Group.
-In addition, he served on the board of directors of Accellent Inc. from 2005 to 2006.
+Mr. Pulver also serves on the board of directors of Data Center Infrastructure Holdings, Endstream Communications and Pulver Capital Management.
+In addition, he served on the board of directors of the NeuroMatrix Group from 2009 to 2012 and Accellent Inc. from 2005 to 2006.
 Prior to May 24, 2007, Mr. Pulver served on the Compensation Committee of our company.

-Mr. Pulver has extensive investment banking experience in technology industries, which has given him both business and finance expertise which is valuable to the board.
+Mr. Pulver has extensive private equity and investment banking experience in technology industries, which has given him both business and finance expertise which is valuable to the board.
 He brings financial management and financial analysis perspective to Board.
 In addition, Mr. Pulver has held directorships, including a public company directorship, and brings that experience to the Board.